abs-hasan/Marketing_Analytics_DVD_Rental_Store/README.md

 <br>
 <br>

+---

 # Database Overview

+---

-Before we jump into our work, it would be better if have a look at the our data which will be used to complete our task.
+Before we jump into our work, it would be better if have a look at the data which will be used to complete our task.

 <b> Entity-Relationship diagram of dvd_rentals Database</b>
 <p align="center">